Without beating about the bush and wasting your time and ours too, let’s get straight to the point.

-For a disposer that hasn’t adapted any handy patented technologies, I find it quite hard to believe how silent it is.
+For a disposer that hasn’t adopted any handy patented technologies, I find it quite hard to believe how silent it is.

-Obviously, it is not whisper quiet even though it has a Whisper Quiet Polystyrene Sound Barrier.
+Obviously, it is not whispering quietly even though it has a Whisper Quiet Polystyrene Sound Barrier.

 I only meant that it is not loud – and definitely not as loud as the old Badger line.

 Mount-It Up On Your Own

 Installation is quite easy – which means that you can save the expense of hiring a handyman.

 Be the handyman yourself, and follow the steps as instructed in the manual.

 Then you can have it installed in record time.
 (If half an hour is your record time)

 Whatever the reason is, that puts an end to its survival, it is surely not corrosion.